cvut/zuul-samples/spring-provider/README.md

 Both XML and Java configs reads some configuration variables from a properties file [/src/main/resources/config/provider-config.properties][provider-config].
 There are user-specific variables that are often changed.

-* **oaas.check_token_endpoint** – URL of the Check-Token Endpoint on the Zuul Authorization Server used for validation of incoming access tokens.
+* **oaas.tokeninfo_endpoint** – URL of the TokenInfo Endpoint on the Zuul Authorization Server used for validation of incoming access tokens.
 * **oaas.client_id** – Client identifier that is registered on the authorization server.
 * **oaas.client_secret** – Secret key.
-* **oaas.scope** – Scope required by the Check-Token Endpoint.
-Zuul OAAS uses `urn:zuul:oauth:oaas:check-token`.
+* **oaas.scope** – Scope required by the TokenInfo Endpoint.
+Zuul OAAS uses `urn:zuul:oauth:oaas:tokeninfo`.
 * **oaas.token_endpoint** – URL of the Token Endpoint on the authorization server to obtain an access token.
 * **oaas.resource_id** – Identifier of this resource provider.